List of South Africa national rugby union players: Hall of Fame players

 The man most credited with inventing modern number 8 play was Hennie Muller, inducted into the International Hall of Fame in 2001.
 He played 13 Tests between 1949 and 1953, and in the process won a 4–0 series victory over the All Blacks and a Grand Slam tour of Britain and Ireland.
 He was nicknamed Windhond (greyhound) for his speed around the field.
 When writing about the 1949 series against the All Blacks, Harding and Williams wrote: "(Okey) Geffin won the series, perhaps, but Muller made it possible."
 Of Muller's 13 Tests, he only lost one—against Australia in 1953.

 Named South Africa's player of the 20th Century in 2000, Frik du Preez played 38 Tests between 1961 and 1971.
 Du Preez could play both flanker or lock and was one of the most dominant forwards of the 1960s, but was especially well known for his all round skills.
 Danie Craven said of du Preez, "To my mind he could have played any position on a rugby field with equal brilliance."
 He was inducted into the International Rugby Hall of Fame in 1997 and the IRB Hall of Fame in 2009.

-Morne du Plessis played 22 Tests for South Africa between 1971 and 1980.
+Morné du Plessis played 22 Tests for South Africa between 1971 and 1980.
 His debut was at Number 8 in South Africa's series win over Australia in 1971.
 He went on to captain South Africa and became part of the only father-son pair to captain South Africa—his father had captained South Africa in 1949.
 He led South Africa to a 3–1 series win over the All Blacks in 1976 and a series win over the British and Irish Lions in 1980 by the same margin.
 Du Plessis would be inducted into the International Hall of Fame in 1999.

 International Hall of Fame inductees Naas Botha, inducted in 2005, and Danie Gerber, inducted in 2007, both had careers interrupted by South Africa's sporting isolation in the 1980s and early 1990s.
 Botha made his Test debut against the South American Jaguars in 1980.
 Playing at fly-half, Botha played 28 Tests and scored 312 Test points before his international retirement in 1992.
 Botha contributed significantly to the Springboks 1980 series win over the Lions, and also played for the World XV in the IRB Centenary Match at Twickenham.
 Gerber also made his debut in 1980, and scored 19 tries in his 24 Tests before retiring in 1992.
 He scored a hat-trick against England in 1984, and played alongside Botha in the World XV team in 1986.
 In South Africa's first Test since the fall of apartheid, against the All Blacks in 1992, he scored twice.